 Why should we get to understand our motivations in magic?

-Frequently I stand in circle with people whose paths are very different from mine, but with whom I share a lot more in common than people working the same kind of magic as me.
+Frequently, I stand in a circle with people whose paths are very different from mine, but with whom I share a lot more in common than people working the same kind of magic as me.
 That’s because I want to get to the why of people.
 What are their motives?
 What is their philosophy?
 Equipped with this knowledge then we can work together much more easily.

 The same is true for our co-practitioners.
 We imagine them having the same motives as us and then grieve the loss of that imaginary person when we find out it’s not the case.

 We do the same with friends!
 Our magical partners are no exception to this, because of the closeness and understanding that we get from those friends.
 We like to imagine everyone as we wish they were, rather than who they really are.
 I’ve heard a person claiming that another member of their coven was incredibly selfless, while we both knew that person had tried to summon up goetic demons to acquire the love of a girl he liked, when he was younger.
+Also, he refused to talk about subjects he wasn’t interested in.
+Selfless is not the word I would use.
+We tend to fill in a lot of the blanks with what we like to imagine and ignore the stuff which is inconsistent.

 People are incredible when we can identify their true motives and see where their motives overlap with our own.
-Two people can have completely separate motives but both benefit from the same exercise and seeing where our true-selves can allow us to work together is really important to our efficiency in working together with magic.
+Two people can have completely separate motives, but both benefit from the same exercise and seeing where our true selves can allow us to work together is really important to our efficiency in working together with magic.

-It’s very important not to judge people who have motivations which are different to ours, but it is important that they recognise that we’re not all always searching for the same thing.
-I often have many people who give me tips for inner peace and happiness when I’m not searching for that, my greater focus is to understand the universe and sadly their advice would give me a contentment and peace which could cost me all my impetus and passion.
+It’s very important not to judge people who have motivations which are different to ours, but that they recognise that we’re not all always searching for the same thing.
+I often have many people who give me tips for inner peace and happiness when I’m not searching for that, my greater focus is to understand the universe and sadly their advice would give me contentment and peace which could cost me all my impetus and passion.
 Because we do not match up in our motivations our practices are going to be very different.
 We could still learn from each other and there are a great number of practices that we could do together and both benefit, but some practices only lend to a few magic folk.
 Just because one practice is beneficial for you, does not mean it is for someone else.

 I hear many people saying, “oh but the sun energy could balance out the moon energy.”
 Ask yourselves why that practitioner has been cultivating moon energy if she was just going to balance it out afterwards.
 “She should unite the sun and moon energy to transcend above it.”
 But what if she does not want to transcend?
 “But that’s the great work!”
 How do you know?
 Are you an omnipotent deity already?
-Who says that she’s trying to achieve what you think is the great work?
+Who says that she’s trying to achieve what you think is “the Great Work”?

 We often focus on how all the religions of the world are the same, but they can be different just as much as they might seem to be alike and often a philosophical mind that seeks to penetrate the thoughts of religious teachers from around the world will further understand religions differences as well as what those differences tell them about the universe.